microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 these edge case fixes do not regress.
 Moreover, validating this extension on the server is significantly more time consuming than validating locally.

 You can use `npm run deploy` for server-based testing.
+Note that the deployment task can intermittently fail to deploy all dependencies, which will be seen when you run the build task.
+If this occurs, run `npm run deploy` and try again.

 The code formatting complies with the [ESLint][eslint] "Standard" rules.
 The formatting can be checked and automatically fixed by running `npm run lint`